 Making Your Next Move Count

-Difficult conversations about marketing expenditures should be expected while global and regional economic outlooks remain bearish.
-It is therefore critical to prepare to justify maintaining, or even increasing, your overall marketing and advertising budget.
+Difficult conversations about marketing expenditures should be expected while global and regional economic outlooks remain uncertain.
+It is therefore critical to prepare to justify maintaining, or possibly increasing, your overall marketing and advertising budget.

 While going against the grain of conventional thinking is never easy, it is critical to prepare yourself and your organization for an appropriate response.
 Below, are 5 steps that can help you manage uncertainty.